 What we like about the recent editions is the addition of touchscreen functionality.
 Garmin has, quite rightly, opted to retain the two physical buttons on the right and three on the left.
 But now you can use this in combination with the touch display to navigate the menus.
 Best of all, this is customizable, so you can turn the touch sensitive display on or off depending on your needs.
 Perfect.

 A decision to offer just a touch screen would not have been a good one.
 It would not be practical because athletes would find a touchscreen difficult to use in wet weather or when swimming.

 Garmin appears to be adapting a similar design across its latest crop of sports watches, so it is unlikely to stray very much from that.
 Why change something that works?
 We, therefore, don’t expect to see any drastic changes in the looks department with the Fenix 8.

 In any case, expect to see different-sized models, including some premium editions. and lots of options in straps, colors, and watch faces.

 Garmin Fenix 8: Functionality we expect, would like to see

-The Fenix 7 is an excellent multisport GPS watch.
-Cycling, open-water swimming, cross-country skiing, climbing, indoor run/bike/swim, hiking, and many other activities are possible.
+The Fenix 7 line is an excellent multisport GPS watch.
+Whatever you are into, the device will be able to keep track of it.
 In addition to wrist-based heart rate monitoring, the watch offers advanced running metrics and outdoor navigation.
 Finally, while not the most user-friendly, the Garmin Connect software is excellent, whether using the smartphone app or the more comprehensive web dashboard.

 Essential reading: Top fitness trackers and health gadgets